J1: Carbon footprint and consumer buying choices

 Component Subcomponent Period Date range Percentage change Smoothing function Assessment of change

-Note that assessment categories were assigned based on smoothed data, so percent change figures in Table J1 may differ from unsmoothed values quoted elsewhere.
-Percent change refers to the difference seen between the first and last years in the specified date range.
+Note that assessment categories were assigned based on smoothed data, so percentage change figures in Table J1 may differ from unsmoothed values quoted elsewhere.
+Percentage change refers to the difference seen between the first and last years in the specified date range.

 Indicator Metadata